dotlang/language/README.md

 ```

 ###Validation
-When defining types, you can define an observer function for the type or some of it's parts.
-This is a block which will be executed/evaluated everytime state of the bound variable changes.
-You can makes sure the data is in consistent and valid state.
+When defining types or functions, you can define validation code/function.
+This is a block which will be executed/evaluated everytime state of the bound variable changes or function is executed.
+You can makes sure the data (or function intput/output) is in consistent and valid state.
 `var m: int with {validate_month};`
 Expression will be called with `$` pointing to the new value.
 If the expression evaluates to false, a runtime exception will be thrown.
 `var x: int with {$>10} with {$<100} with { check_value($) };`
 `type x := struct { x: int; y:int; } with { $.x < $.y };`
 - This can be done for all types and variables.
+- Example for functions:
+`func AA(x: int) with { pre_check } -> int { ... } with { post_check }`
+In post_check section, you can refer to the function output using `$` or `$0` notation.

 ###Chaining
 You can use `=>` operator to chain functions. `a => b` where a and b are expressions, mean evaluate a, then send it's value to b for evaluation. `a` can be a literal, variable, function call, or multiple items like `(1,2)`.
 If evaluation of `b` needs more input than `a` provides, they have to be specified in `b` and for the rest, `$_` will be used which will be filled in order from output of `a`.